Jean Dausset: Career

 After World War II Dausset worked with Professor Marcel Bessis who had developed a new transfusion technique called exchange transfusion.
 He worked as an immunohematologist and was interested in anaemic patients who required blood transfusions, he found that these patients lacked both red and white blood cells.
 In 1948, Dausset went to work as an intern in the Children's Hospital in Boston.
 He worked there in a hematology lab for about four years.

 He returned to France in 1952 and once again took up the position of an intern with Marcel Bessis.
 It was during this time that Dausset conducted his first official research.
 With Bessis, Dausset discovered the first antigen-presenting leucocyte, but it was only officially described in 1958.
 Between the years 1952 and 1957 he collaborated with many researchers such as Gilbert Malinvaud and Jacques and Monique Colombani.
 From 1952 to 1957, majority of Dausset's time went into developing techniques and developing further ways of confirming the presence of certain antibodies.
 He was made the head of research at Professor Georges Marchal’s immunohematology laboratory in the Broussais Hospital.
 During this time, Dausset performed blood transfusions between a voluntary donor and patients in order to further his research in the field of immune responses in the body.
 He was testing the ability of the antigen-presenting leucocytes in the recipient’s body, which came originally from the donor’s blood.
-In 1958, Dausset discovered an antibody called MAC which was a leuco-aggluntinate; the abbreviation MAC actually stands for the initials of the names of the donors whose blood Dausset and his colleagues had used during the research.
+In 1958, Dausset discovered an antibody called MAC which was a leuco-agglutinate; the abbreviation MAC actually stands for the initials of the names of the donors whose blood Dausset and his colleagues had used during the research.
 From 1960 to 1965 Dausset worked primarily on improving organ transplantation techniques and the mechanisms involved in enhancing the body’s ability to accept the new tissue.
 To do this, Dausset again used the blood of voluntary donors and patients to see what differences lay in the blood of the two individuals and how to minimize these differences.